43 Guai4 夬

 If line 4 were influenced by line 6 and changed to feminine, the upper trigram would become Kan (the abyss, water), the ears.
 In actuality line 4 remains masculine, signifying that line 4 doesn’t believe what is told by line 6 and doesn't become feminine.

-Commentary on the image: (Line 4 is in a state of) difficulty in walking, (as) the position (where it stays) isn't appropriate (to it).
-Not believing what is heard, (as) it is hard of hearing.
+Commentary on the image: Line 4 is in a state of walking but hardly moving forward, as the position where it stays is not appropriate to it.
+Not believing what is heard: it is hard of hearing.

 Line 6 is hiding behind line 5; for the time being line 4 has no access to it and is unable to get rid of it.
 Line 6 is begging for mercy; line 4 turns a deaf ear to it and moves forward for the final duel.